MrCartoonology/mrcartoonology.github.io/_posts/2025-04-17-supercal_first_experiments.md

 ```

 `portmanteau`!
 Yes!
 This is what I was trying to get the big models to do!
 But leading them by the nose!
 However, I am a little embarrassed the
-response and I have replaced the end with `<CENSORED CONTENT>`.
+response, and I have replaced the end with `<CENSORED CONTENT>`.
 If you know what a proctologist does, I think you can guess (or look at the
 [notebook](https://github.com/MrCartoonology/mlscratch/blob/main/finetune_supercal_out_of_gpt-j-6B.ipynb)).
 Hmm, I think this *low-brow* answer
 (compared to our refined commercial models) is because of the data!
 You know these open source models - who knows where they get their data,
-wait a minute, EulutherAI's model is trained on [The Pile!](https://arxiv.org/pdf/2101.00027)  - a "high quality" dataset - Sirs!
+wait a minute, EleutherAI's model is trained on [The Pile!](https://arxiv.org/pdf/2101.00027)  - a "high quality" dataset - Sirs!
 I beg to differ!

 Fiddling with the `temperature` hyperparameter (higher means more random/creative) gives very different responses-finally get some odd things at 0.5